Solenox-Project-Technologies/.github/profile/README.md

 # Solenox Project Technologies

-We are an independent development team from Russia, which (mostly) specializes on:
+## No politics.
+No drama.
+No barriers.
+Only code.
+Always shine.

+### Our development stack:
 - Lua (Native, Garry's Mod)
 - Python (Native, Django, GUI)
-- Web (FullStack)
+- Web Development (Full Stack)
-- Linux & Windows development
+- Linux & Windows Development
-- Database management (MySQL, SQLite)
+- Database Management (MySQL, SQLite)
 - Java Development (Native, Android, Minecraft Forge)
 - Go (Security Stack)
 - Containers (Docker)

-This README is very minimalistic, because all questions that you have will be asked if you write us a letter on our commecrial e-mail address "orders@solenoxproject.tech"
+- Low-Level Decompiling

+### We don't do:
+- Malware or illegal hacking tools
+- Crypto-mining or scam software
+- Doxxing or personal data abuse
+- Anything prohibited under international law

+---

+This README is intentionally minimalistic.

+If you have any questions or want to start a project with us, contact us at **orders@solenoxproject.tech**.
+We’ll answer every relevant inquiry — without bias, without borders.